 Halal Severity/ Impact Description Critical The potential contaminant (non-halal materials or detrimental (mudhorat) substances) affects the totality of halal status of the products and/ or goods and the halal status of the products and/ or goods could not be salvaged.
 Release of the products and/ or goods will result in loss of trust from customers, public and authorities.
 May cause great impact for future business transactions.
-Thay sauce great impact for fatare saumese transactions.
 Moderate The potential contaminant (non-halal materials or detrimental (mudhorat) substances) affects the halal status of the products and/ or goods but the halal status of the products and/ or goods still could be salvaged.
 May result in delay of delivery or shipment and potential loss of future contracts, possible loss of public trust.
 Insignificant No impact on the halal status of the products and/ or goods.